Invariance and naturality of knot lattice homology and homotopy: Introduction

 \section{Introduction}

 One of the first questions a topologist usually asks of a calculation is if it is invariant, especially if it relies on a presentation of the underlying topological structure, such as a three-manifold or knot.
-While there are ways to create invariants out of non-invariant calculations, such as minimizing over all presentations, knowing that a calculation is invariant provides hope that the calculations are getting at genuine topological information about the structure, instead of simply being artifacts of the presentation.
+While there are ways to create invariants out of non-invariant calculations, such as minimizing over all presentations or using a minimal presentation, knowing that a calculation is invariant provides hope that the calculations are getting at genuine topological information about the structure, instead of simply being artifacts of the presentation.
+Additionally, a minimal presentation may not express all relationships between the invariants, as for example a more complicated presentation may be needed for cobordism morphisms.

 We focus on the class of three-manifolds that are links of normal complex surface singularities and a class of knots that generalizes algebraic knots to this setting.
 The calculations of concern for this article are knot lattice homology, which is built off of the foundations of lattice homology, and knot lattice homotopy which realizes knot lattice homology as the cellular homology of a doubly-filtered homotopy type.
 We also include some maps as a part of the package we would like preserved, based on the context of Heegaard Floer homology and knot Floer homology.
 The desired invariance is summarized in the following theorems: